 Wow — look what’s just popped up on Youtube: a video of Quirky Jo making raw cashew cream!
 (And there’s a bonus link to one more video…)

 What happens when basil combines with lemon and sugar in the Thermomix kitchen machine?
 It’s a refreshingly grown-up and simply amazing treat.
 Get ready to astonish your friends and impress yourself!

 A surprising green gem from the people who know asparagus best — the asparagus farmers!
-This recipe is raw, healthy, and super fast.
+This raw asparagus recipe is healthy, and super fast with Thermomix.

 Slight tweaks to the standard Thermomix recipe make for a smooth and creamy “stout” with gingery bite.
 To those who are serious about ginger, it’s instantly pleasing in less than 60 seconds.